containeroo/mirrIO/README.md

 Useful for GitLab backup mirroring between different MinIO instances.

+## Deployment

+Please refer to the example deployment in the `deploy/` directory of this repository.

 ## Variables

 This image takes the following variables (all vars are required):